 - What: What is happening in the image?

 - Where: Where is this place or location?
-Is in on Earth or on faraway planet?
+Is it on Earth or on a faraway planet?

 - Why: Why is this image important?

 - When: When do you think these events took place?
 Think about the history of the image or what will happen in the future.

 - Who: Who is in the image?
 Can you link any characters to the image?

 - Don’t focus too much on telling a story just yet.
 First, make as many notes as possible on a piece of paper relating to the image.
 After a good 10 minutes of note writing, you should have a load of ideas to help you with writing a story.